krisztianloki/ess_plcfactory/doc/plcfactory.md

 `TEMPLATE`:          template number; taken from provided argument

-`TIMESTAMP`:         date and time, using current system time
+`TIMESTAMP`:         date and time of programm invokation, using current system time

 In order to add further fields, modify the function definition of `createFilename()` in the file `plcfactory.py`.